pipelineengineer/pipelineengineer.github.io/index.md

 Pipeline Engineer is a [QGIS](https://qgis.org/) Plugin that aims to speed up engineering work flows on pipeline projects.

-Currently, Pipeline Engineer can help with fixing network topology, abstracting and simulating different flow models and generating Bills of Material.

 ---

 {% include feature_row %}